AfterShip/eslint-config-aftership/README.md

 	- Install [Package Control](https://packagecontrol.io/installation)
 	- Install `SublimeLinter` and `SublimeLinter-contrib-eslint` by `Package Control`
 	- Restart `Sublime Text 3`
+	- Restart computer if ESLint is not working

 5. For `vim`:
 	- Install [scrooloose/syntastic](https://github.com/scrooloose/syntastic) by any plugin manager